 - Electronic access to filed documents so that interpreters may review a case before working on it.

 - A procedure for requesting interpreting equipment or other resources.

 - A designated judge or other high-ranking court official that interpreters can petition for advice regarding any ethical issues that may arise during a trial.

 Whether a court is working with interpreters on staff or freelance interpreters, training and improvement should always be considered.
-Administrators should offer courtrooms or other facilities for conferences or training programs for interpreters, and arrange for programs in which interpreters from other areas can visit and exchange ideas.
+Administrators should offer conferences or training programs for interpreters, and arrange for programs in which interpreters from other areas can visit and exchange ideas.

 These networking and training opportunities can be vital for interpreters in court.